 Anything you say or do after an arrest or during a police investigation can later be used against you in court.
 If you think you are being investigated for drug trafficking or if you have been arrested for drug possession or trafficking, protect your rights.
 Speak to a drug possession lawyer at the Law Office of Donald A. Lykkebak today in Orlando, Florida.

 Your Email (required)

-Your Message Please prove you are human by selecting the House.
+Your Message Please prove you are human by selecting the Tree.

 We recognize that any criminal charge can have a drastic impact on a person’s life and future happiness.
 Clients trust Mr. Lykkebak to shoulder this responsibility for them.
 Donald Lykkebak applies the same level of preparation, skill and focus to every case, whether large or small.

 As a client, you can expect regular contact with your attorney.
 You will be kept informed about your case.
 You will stay involved.
 Your perspective about the evidence is vital to the preparation of an effective defense.
 Your comments and opinions will be heard.